 We had to figure out how to fix a scratched lens on our 360° camera after we accidentally dropped the camera while traveling.
-However, the technique below will work for almost any material used on all cameras, video recorders, glasses, etc. As budget travelers, one of the most stressful experiences that can happen to us is having one of our electronics break or get damaged.
+However, the technique below will work for almost any material used on all cameras, video recorders, glasses, etc. As budget-savvy travelers, one of the most stressful experiences that can happen to us is having one of our electronics break or get damaged.

 Scratched Lens on Our 360° Camera

-While in Riga, Latvia we had a terrible mishap when our Samsung Gear 360° camera fell on a cobblestone street, putting a deep scratch into the lens.
+While in Riga, Latvia we had a terrible mishap when our Samsung Gear 360° camera fell on a cobblestone street, putting a deep scratch on the lens.
 At that moment, those European cobblestone streets weren’t so dreamy anymore.

 What You Can Do to Fix Scratched Lens

 Thankfully, we were currently in the biggest city in the Baltic region with a huge hardware store.
-We went to the automotive section and found a rubbing compound that is used to remove scratches off of the exterior of the body of a car.
+We went to the automotive section and found a rubbing compound that is used to remove scratches from the exterior of the body of a car.
 The compound has a very fine abrasive which may be able to remove, or at the very least, minimize the scratch to the unsuspecting eye.

 How to Fix Scratched Lens on a 360° Camera